haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 `Full` is just an optimized version of `BitmapIndexed` that allows us faster indexing, faster copying on modification (given that its size is statically know), and lower memory use.

+## Strictness

+Everything is strict.
+Laziness is the enemy of predictable performance.

+## Backwards compatibility policy

+We support the last 3 major GHC releases.